Please select the size and format that you require :

 |Format||Image Size||Paper Size||Price||Availability|

 |A4 Mounted||7.3 x 9.8 in.

 (279 x 355 mm)

 (297 x 420 mm)

-This Wheel of Life thangka was probably painted in Eastern or Central Tibet in the 19th or early 20th century, and is perhaps one of the most complete renditions of this didactic composition that have ever been painted, particularly in its accurate depiction of the six realms of cyclic existence.
-This large Giclee print is almost the same size as the original painting, and is accompanied by a written text that fully explains the intricate symbolism of this important Buddhist painting.
+This Wheel of Life thangka was probably painted in Eastern or Central Tibet in the late 19th or early 20th century, and is perhaps one of the most complete renditions of this didactic composition that have ever been painted, particularly in its accurate depiction of the six realms of cyclic existence.

 In the central hub of the wheel are a pig, a cockerel and a snake, which represent the three primary defilements of ignorance, desire and aversion.
 These three creatures chase and bite each other's tails, indicating how primordial ignorance gives rise to desire and to aversion, which then give rise to endless and self-perpetuating cycles of delusion, craving and hostility.
 In the second circle are five naked human forms and a buffalo, which represent beings in the 'intermediate state' (bardo) that rise and fall as they take rebirth into one of the six realms.